samuelfneumann/Construct/README.md

 This effectively creates an object by calling `A(B(C(...), ...), ...)`.

-One caveat to using `X` is that names must be **fully qualified** based on the imports file.
+One caveat to using `X` is that names must be **fully qualified** based on the includes file.
 So, if you have the following module tree:
 ```
 module X
 	module Y
 		function y
 ```
-and you have the following in your imports file:
+and you have the following in your includes file:
 ```python
 import X
 ```
 then to use `y` in a configuration file you need to specify it as `X.Y.y`.
-In instead you import `Y` in your imports file, you can specify `y` as `Y.y`.
-If you use `from X.Y import y` in your imports file, then you can specify `y` as `y` in your configuration file.
-The general rule is that however you would access the symbol `y` in your imports file, that's how `y` must be specified in your configuration file as well.
+In instead you import `Y` in your includes file, you can specify `y` as `Y.y`.
+If you use `from X.Y import y` in your includes file, then you can specify `y` as `y` in your configuration file.
+The general rule is that however you would access the symbol `y` in your includes file, that's how `y` must be specified in your configuration file as well.
 This goes for all `type`s, not just the `X` type.